Story by Isabella Reilly

 60 Days of Disconnect

-In January 2021, Lee logged off, around the same time she began attending high school in-person again three days a week.
+In January 2021, Lee logged off, about the same time she began attending high school in-person again three days a week.

-She admitted she constantly second-guessed her 60-day hiatus.
+She acknowledged she often second-guessed her 60-day hiatus.
 Would she lose her friends?
 Would she lose followers?
 How would she stay connected with her peers?

 “I was a teenager, and during those years, we’re highly sensitive to peer feedback and influence,” she said.
 “At school, (my friends) would always talk about social media.
 I couldn’t contribute to those conversations.”

-Despite the social pressures, however, Lee said the cleanse allowed her to be more present.
-Because she journaled her experience, she noticed how less attached she had become to her phone, adding, “I didn’t need to be gratified by a like or a comment or a number.”
+Lee said the cleanse allowed her to be more present.
+Because she wrote in a journal about her experience, she noticed how much less attached she had become to her phone, adding, “I didn’t need to be gratified by a like or a comment or a number.”

 “We get so caught up in the superficial realities of social media, that we forget the true meaning of relationships that are tangible to us,” Lee said.
 “The people in my life that were meaningful did reach out and make the effort (to stay in touch).”

-After her cleanse, Lee reviewed the dozens of handwritten journal entries she’d collected from the past two months.
-As she looked over to the stack of books lined neatly up against her pink wall, Lee had an idea.
+After her cleanse, Lee looked over the stack of journals lined up against her wall, and she had an idea.

-“It was entirely her,” Ghandour said, referring to “60 Days of Disconnect,” the book he and 16-year-old Lee would eventually collaborate to write.
+“It was entirely her,” Ghandour said, referring to “60 Days of Disconnect,” the book he and the then 16-year-old would collaborate on.
 “She wanted to document her disconnection but had no idea how to write a book.”

 The process took two and a half years.
 Ghandour said when Lee first proposed the book to him, he wanted to contribute, but wasn’t sure how.
 Then it was his turn for an idea.